Blog

 Big Five facets explain why two people with the same trait score behave differently.
 A clear guide to the 30 facets beneath the five dimensions.

-How personality test scores are calculated: from items to dimensions
+How personality test scores are calculated: items to traits

 The 5 motivational profiles, explained